French Police Are Targeting The Relatives Of ISIS Fighters In A Terror Sweep

 “Often we find that one member will be radicalized by jihadists in prison and when he’s released, suddenly his drug gang is religious and selling drugs to fund travel to jihad,” the officer said.
 “So now we as police have to look not only for jihadists on one hand and criminals on the other, but at all the thousands of personal, family and maybe criminal connections and see if maybe the drug dealer has also become a jihadi.”

 Kassim fits this profile almost perfectly, according to people who have investigated him.
 Originally a small-time criminal and aspiring rap artist, he became religious around 2010 in response to what he claimed in an ISIS interview was “homosexual teachers” who pressured students to eat pork at school meals.
-By 2011, police say, he traveled to Egypt to learn better Arabic, study religion and make connections with Egyptian radicals based in the Sinai.
+By 2011, police say, he traveled to Egypt to learn better Arabic, study religion, and make connections with Egyptian radicals based in the Sinai.
 From there, he traveled to Syria and became a leader of French-speaking foreign fighters.

-Both the DGSI official and the undercover officer said Kassim was believed to have been in touch with the perpetrators of so-called “lone wolf” attacks in France and to have organized a series of online chat groups for aspiring French speaking jihadists.
+Both the DGSI official and the undercover officer said Kassim was believed to have been in touch with the perpetrators of so-called lone wolf attacks in France and to have organized a series of online chat groups for aspiring French-speaking jihadists.
 One participant in those chat groups, Larossi Abballa, murdered a police officer and his wife in Magnanville, France, on June 13, 2016, in a brutal knife attack that was partially broadcast live on Facebook.
 He is also believed to have used the chat group to instruct Abdel-Malik Petitjean and Adel Kermiche, two French citizens who beheaded a priest in Normandy while claiming ISIS membership on July 26, 2016.

-French intelligence officials have told BuzzFeed News in prior interviews that his leadership role in the group had earned him the attention of the American-led coalition, which tracked his movements and repeatedly targeted him and his team inside ISIS territory before apparently succeeding in killing him last February with a drone strike in Mosul.
+French intelligence officials have told BuzzFeed News in previous interviews that his leadership role in the group had earned him the attention of the American-led coalition, which tracked his movements and repeatedly targeted him and his team inside ISIS territory before apparently succeeding in killing him last February with a drone strike in Mosul.

-Annabelle Azade in Paris provided additional reporting.
+Annabelle Azade contributed additional reporting to this story.

 Mitch Prothero is a World reporter based in Brussels.
 Contact this reporter at mitch.prothero@buzzfeed.com PGP DEA2 3058 0AA4 AA24 A16D 1303 420F 3ED9 DE5D 85A9